Every garden needs some elements that are constant so evergreen shrubs should be added to any planting scheme.

 Close clipped or textured evergreen shrubs will provide contrasting texture and form to surrounding softer herbaceous planting.

-Good husbandry is important, so shape and prune evergreen shrubs to keep them looking shapely and so that they do not take over garden borders.
+Good husbandry is important, so shape and trim evergreen shrubs to keep them looking shapely and so that they do not take over garden borders.
 Learn how to prune azaleas, choisya, or Mexican orange blossom, keep on top of pruning camellias, and know how to grow lavender and ceanothus for successful results in using these as evergreen shrubs in borders.

 Alice advises using 'perennials like Gillenia trifoliata, Thalictrum delavayi and Verbena bonariensis to rise up through and around structural planting of evergreen shrubs for height.
 Underplant and soften evergreen shrubs with low creeping perennials like Geranium ‘Rozanne’ and Alchemilla mollis,' she adds.